NorthCoastChurch/IT-Policy/Policy-27-Systems-Montioring-And-Auditing.md

 This policy applies to all information systems and information system components of North Coast Church.
 Specifically, it includes:

-- Mainframes, servers, and other devices that provide centralized computing capabilities
+- Servers, and other devices that provide centralized computing capabilities
 - Devices that provide centralized storage capabilities
 - Desktops, laptops, and other devices that provide distributed computing capabilities
 - Routers, switches, and other devices that provide network capabilities